inconsistent-dg/AC-Modding/ACNH/NHSE.md

 1. Download the [`JK has to go back to work edition` release of JKSV](https://github.com/J-D-K/JKSV/releases/download/06.07.2020/JKSV.nro).
 This version is recommended more than latest.
 2. Drag `JKSV.nro` into the `switch` folder on root.
    - No, **not in a folder called `root`**.
-Open your sd card, and without being in any folders already, you'll see a `switch` folder. **Drag it in there.**
+Open your SD card, and without being in any folders already, you'll see a `switch` folder. **Drag it in there.**
 3. Boot into Custom Firmware, then open the Homebrew Launcher.
 Find JKSV, then open it.
-   - You'll be fine opening the hbmenu in the album, but app takeover is still an option.
+   - You'll be fine opening the HBmenu in the album, but app takeover is still an option.
 4. Open `Device Saves`, then ACNH.
 5. Press `New...`, and then give your save folder a name.
 6. Once finished, open the JKSV folder on your Switch, then the Animal Crossing folder.
 Whatever you named your folder in step 5 will be there.

 Now that you have your save, you can actually use NHSE!
 You really, *really* should make a backup of the save you just made.
 You might make a terrible mistake on accident, and then you won't have any save to fallback on.
-A great man once said, the best backup's the one you **have** but dont need, and the worst backup's the one you **need** but dont have.
+A great man once said, the best backup's the one you **have** but don't need, and the worst backup's the one you **need** but don't have.

 ### Importing Save to NHSE